 Driving over potholes is a nuisance and can disrupt your smooth driving experience.
 There are many roads throughout the UK that are filled with them.
 In fact, in 2016 there were more than one million potholes on our roads causing over £3 million worth of damage to our cars.
 It is important to get your vehicle fixed as soon as any damages arise to help retain the value of your car.
-So, what happens when these potholes actually damage your car?
+So, if you want to know how to claim for pothole damage, our guide will cover what happens when these potholes actually damage your car and how pothole damage claims work.

 When making a claim for vehicle damage from potholes there are steps to follow to ensure a higher chance of winning the case.

-If you believe your car has been damaged due to a pothole, the first thing you should do is gather evidence.
+If you believe your car has been damaged due to a pothole and you are eligible for compensation, the first thing you should do is gather evidence.
 Without any evidence, it will be hard for you to prove that the pothole was the cause and you could be refused the compensation.

 What evidence do you need to gather?